 Recovery of workers’ compensation claims might be challenging.
 This is in part due to the fact that insurance companies will attempt to reduce their losses by rejecting claims or providing meager settlements.
 Team Law’s Edison workers’ compensation lawyers will fight to uphold your rights.
 For injured workers, we provide a free, no-obligation consultation.
 Make an appointment with knowledgeable workers comp attorneys in Edison, NJ from our office by contacting us right away to discuss your case.
 Discover your alternatives and legal rights, then start the process of pursuing the compensation that is legally due to you.

 Yes.
 While you cannot bring a claim against your employer for a work-related harm, you may do so against a negligent third party.
 You can seek compensation from the equipment’s manufacturer, for instance, if you were hurt while using defective machinery at work.

 A third-party claim can be challenging to pursue.
-It is advisable to contact and get the services of a knowledgeable Edison workers’ compensation attorney.
+It is advisable to contact and get the services of a knowledgeable workers comp attorneys in Edison, NJ.
 Team Law will assess your case and work with you to determine all available possibilities for compensation.
 Call us right away to arrange a no-cost consultation.

 No. Employers are shielded from lawsuits by their employees under workers’ compensation.
 It has a no-fault foundation.
 This implies that it is irrelevant who was at fault for the collision.
 For any workplace injury, employees are entitled to compensation.
 Therefore, even if your employer was negligent, you will not be able to sue them for damages.